-We generated revenue of \$8,765 and \$12,643 for the three months ended March 31, 2020 and 2019, respectively, largely from manufacturing and supply revenues from commercial products licensed to our collaboration or commercialization licensees.
+We generated revenues of \$30,440 and \$23,772 for the respective six-month periods ended June 30, 2020 and 2019.
+These revenues were derived from manufacturing and supply revenues from commercial products licensed to our collaboration or commercialization licensees.
 Total revenues also included licensing, royalty and co-development and research fees and our proprietary product sales.
-Our licensed revenue is subject to the normally uneven nature of the timing of co-development and licensing milestone payments, and to the volumes of product our licensees sell on the market from which we receive royalties and manufacturing revenues.
+Our licensing and royalty revenue is subject to the normally uneven nature of the timing of licensing milestone payments and to the product volumes and sales revenues realized by our licensees from which we receive royalties.
 Suboxone, which was launched in 2010, was our first licensed pharmaceutical product to be commercialized, and we have other licensing relationships that contribute to our revenue and future revenue opportunities.
 Sympazan, which was launched in December 2018, is the first proprietary pharmaceutical product commercialized directly by the Company.
-As of March 31, 2020, we had \$35,521 in cash and cash equivalents.
-As a result of our investments in product development, recent investments in commercialization initiatives and share-based compensation expenses surrounding the 2018 initial public offering, among other expenses, as of March 31, 2020, we had an accumulated deficit of \$147,004 resulting in a net shareholders' deficit of \$20,829 as of that date.
-For the three months ended March 31, 2020 and 2019, we incurred net losses of \$16,530 and \$14,726, respectively.
+As of June 30, 2020, we had \$25,422 in cash and cash equivalents.
+As a result of our investments in product development, recent investments in commercialization initiatives, share-based compensation expenses surrounding the 2018 initial public offering, among other expenses and legal and other expenses related to patent procurement, protection and prosecution and other matters, as of June 30, 2020, we had an accumulated deficit of \$149,338 resulting in a net shareholders' deficit of \$21,388 as of that date.
+For the sixmonth periods ended June 30, 2020 and 2019, we incurred net losses of \$18,864 and \$35,198, respectively.

 We expect to continue to incur net losses for at least the next few years as we pursue the development, commercialization and marketing of our proprietary product candidates.
 Our net losses may fluctuate significantly from period to period, depending on regulatory approval developments concerning both our late-stage and earlier stage product candidates, the timing of our planned clinical trials and expenditures on our other research and development, as well as our commercialization activities.
-We expect our expenses will continue to be substantial in 2020 and future periods over time as we:
+We expect our expenses will continue to be substantial in 2020 and future periods over time as we continue to, subject to any delay as a result of the coronavirus pandemic:

-- Focus on the approval of Libervant for marketing in the U.S. and, subsequently, if approved, which we cannot assure, its commercialization, - Continue to clinically develop AQST-108 along the 505(b)(2) pathway with PK clinical trials expected to begin in late 2020, subject to any delay as a result of the coronavirus pandemic, and - Continue to grow Sympazan sales as a precursor and complement to the eventual launch of Libervant, if approved.
+- focus on the approval of Libervant for marketing in the U.S. and, subsequently, if approved, which we cannot assure, its commercialization, - clinically develop AQST-108 along the 505(b)(2) pathway with PK clinical trials expected to begin in the third quarter of 2020, subject to any delay from the coronavirus pandemic, and - grow Sympazan sales as a precursor and complement to an eventual launch of Libervant, if approved.

-We will continue to manage the timing and level of expenses in light of the declining revenues related to Suboxone, offset in part by the revenue contribution from Sympazan, while focusing on the development and commercialization of Libervant and AQST-108, if approved.
+We expect to continue to manage the timing and level of expenses in light of the declining revenues related to Suboxone, offset in part by the revenue contribution from Sympazan, while focusing on the development and commercialization of Libervant and AQST-108, if approved by the FDA.

-Our business has been financed through a combination of revenue from licensed product and proprietary product activities, proceeds from our IPO, equity investments and other equity issuances and proceeds from our debt instruments and facilities.
+Our business has been financed through a combination of revenue from licensed product and proprietary product activities, proceeds from our IPO and other equity issuances and proceeds from our debt instruments and facilities.
 Significant additional funding is expected to be required in order to execute our business strategy and operations.